 3. Good+ Foundation

 Jessica Seinfeld founded Good+ (previously Baby Buggy) in 2001 for families in need.
 Working in concert with more than 100 community-based programs, the organization provides equipment, clothing and services to parents who need help take care of their children.
 But rather than just giving things away, Good+ uses their donations as an incentive for change.
 For example, a mother receives a stroller after opening an education-savings account for her child; and a father gets a crib after completing a 16-week parenting program.
 Since its launch, Good+ has given more than 20 million items — including cribs, high chairs and diapers — and has extended its mission to job training, parenting education and financial literacy classes.
-The organization has also partnered with brands like Care/Of to give access to prenatal vitamins to women who cannot afford them.
-In support of Good+, Care/Of will provide 1 month of supply to one pregnant mama in need for every 20 people who sign up to the brand’s newsletter.

 How you can help: organize a drive, give gear, donate money, or volunteer.